 Toss quick-cooking greens like spinach or chopped kale in right before serving and let the heat from all the other ingredients wilt the leaves.

-4) Lastly, stir in a sauce
+4) Lastly, stir in a pasta sauce

 Sauces round out your pasta dish with tons of flavor, and store-bought or homemade sauces do the trick equally well.